Guano: Human health

 Guano is one of the habitats of the fungus Histoplasma capsulatum, which can cause the disease histoplasmosis in humans, cats, and dogs.
 H. capsulatum grows best in the nitrogen-rich conditions present in guano.
 In the United States, histoplasmosis affects 3.4 adults per 100,000 over age 65, with higher rates in the Midwestern United States (6.1 cases per 100,000).
 In addition to the United States, H. capsulatum is found in Central and South America, Africa, Asia, and Australia.
 Of 105 outbreaks in the U.S. from 1938–2013, seventeen occurred after exposure to a chicken coop while nine occurred after exposure to a cave.
 Birds or their droppings were present in 56% of outbreaks, while bats or their droppings were present in 23%.
 Developing any symptoms after exposure to H. capsulatum is very rare; less than 1% of those infected develop symptoms.
 Only patients with more severe cases require medical attention, and only about 1% of acute cases are fatal.
 It is a much more serious illness for the immunocompromised, however.
 Histoplasmosis is the first symptom of HIV/AIDS in 50–75% of patients, and results in death for 39–58% of those with HIV/AIDS.
 The Centers for Disease Control and Prevention recommends that the immunocompromised avoid exploring caves or old buildings, cleaning chicken coops, or disturbing soil where guano is present.

 Rabies, which can affect humans who have been bitten by infected mammals including bats, cannot be transmitted through bat guano.
 A 2011 study of bat guano viromes in the U.S. states of Texas and California recovered no viruses that are pathogenic to humans, nor any close relatives of pathogenic viruses.
-It is hypothesized that Egyptian fruit bats, which are native to Africa and the Middle East, can spread Marburg virus to each other through contact with infected secretions such as guano, but a 2018 review concluded that more studies are necessary to determine the specific mechanisms of exposure that cause Marburg virus disease in humans.
+It is hypothesised that Egyptian fruit bats, which are native to Africa and the Middle East, can spread Marburg virus to each other through contact with infected secretions such as guano, but a 2018 review concluded that more studies are necessary to determine the specific mechanisms of exposure that cause Marburg virus disease in humans.
 Exposure to guano could be a route of transmission to humans.

 As early as in the 18th century there are reports of travellers complaining about the unhealthy air of Arica and Iquique resulting from abundant bird spilling.